muhammadrehanqureshi/cybersecurity-tools/README.md

 1. Run the script: `python port_scanner.py`.
 2. Enter the target IP address and port range when prompted.
 3. View the results showing open ports.

+## Password Generator
+**File:** `password_generator.py`
+This script generates secure passwords based on user preferences, including length and character types.

+### Features
+- Specify password length.
+- Include/exclude uppercase letters, numbers, and special characters.
+- Ensures at least one character of each selected type is included.

+### Usage
+Run the script and follow the prompts: